 - Ysabel Staunton was one of the many maids presented to young Aegon III, and one of the many victims of Unwin Peake's Malicious Slander.

 - Ser Joffrey Staunton was a Kingsguard knight who helped "procure" women for Aegon the Unworthy.

-Master of Laws during the reign of the Mad King
+Master of Laws during the reign of the Mad King.

 - The Man Behind the Man: Along with Qarlton Chelsted and Lucerys Velaryon, he stoked Aerys' paranoia about conspiracies against him, particularly ones instigated by Prince Rhaegar.
-He did this in order to convince Aerys to disown Rhaegar and make Viserys heir instead, which would guarantee a regency Symond and the other advisors could run.
+He did this in order to convince Aerys to disown Rhaegar and make Viserys heir instead, which would guarantee a regency Symond and the other advisers could run.

 - Professional Butt-Kisser: He's described by Maester Yandel as one of the lickspittles that surrounded the Mad King to benefit from his favor.

 - What Happened to the Mouse?: His fate during Robert's Rebellion hasn't been mentioned yet.

 Septon Sefton Staunton

 Septon of the Coldmoat and brother-in-law of Lady Rohanne through her third husband.
 He appears in The Sworn Sword.